 Casey Atkins is a Boston-based photographer and filmmaker with a background in documentary work and photojournalism.
 She grew up in six different countries, and she currently divides her time between freelance work in Boston and traveling for international assignments and projects.
 Casey first visited Nicaragua in 2015, when she began working with women entrepreneurs.
 She was inspired by her experience and has returned each year to continue working in the country.

-Elizabeth Spivak - Program Manager
+Elizabeth Spivak - Director

 Martha Carolina Diaz Mejia - Workshop and Community relations Coordinator